 Pointing out that two groups do a thing is, in no way, an equivalence.
 For it to be such, you would have to say that those two groups are doing said thing at the same level, to the same degree, etc. In the case at hand, it would mean that you’d have to say that the Dems & GOP or left & right were to blame equally – that they’ve done the same amount and level of damage to the country.

-It’s a classic example of a logical fallacy – often grasping at straws, building straw men and a red herring to distract from the fact that the tribe they blindly identify with is recognized by most as being corrupt and harmful to the country.
+It’s a classic example of a logical fallacy – often grasping at straws, building straw men and using red herrings to distract from the fact that the tribe they blindly identify with is recognized by most as being corrupt and harmful to the country.

-Instead of recognizing this truth, and working to clean their own house, many would rather stoop to lying about what others say and attack them with manufactured to distract from that fact that they’re a part of a group where corruption is endemic and tribalism is tearing away at the nation’s fabric.
+They could contribute to the marketplace of ideas and have an honest debate about ideas, but instead of recognizing this truth, and working to clean their own house, many would rather stoop to lying about what others say and attack them with manufactured talking points to distract from that fact that they’re a part of a group where corruption is endemic and tribalism is tearing away at the nation’s fabric.